 Research Interest Groups

-Members of the Evolutionary and Comparative Genetics and Genomics (ECGG) RIG are interested in gene and genome evolution, comparative genomics, and modelling evolution.
+Members of the Evolutionary Genetics RIG are interested in gene and genome evolution, comparative genomics, and modeling evolution.

 Genetics and Genomics of Plant and Animal Breeding